Zantac Lawsuit Lawyer

 Yes.
 Some of those reasons include:

 • Your case is impossible to prove.
 If you can't verify the extended use of ranitidine, a diagnosis of an NDMA-linked illness, or the link between the two, your lawyer may not accept your case.
-Your attorney, however, may have additional suggestions for how to prove one of these elements, particularly the use of over-the-counter Zantac in which you do not have receipts.
+Your attorney, however, may have additional suggestions for how to prove one of these elements, particularly the use of over-the-counter Zantac, for which you do not have receipts.

 • The lawyer does not have the time or resources to devote to your case.
 The cost of pursuing damages in this type of case is extraordinary, but the lawyer incurs these expenses unless you recover compensation.
 Hire an attorney—like the ones at Dolman Law Group Gipe Accident Injury Lawyers, P.A., who works on contingency and has the time and resources to fight for compensation for an illness that a drug manufacturer's negligence caused you.